-You’ll be hard pressed to find a city with more historic LGBT sites than San Francisco.
+You’ll be hard-pressed to find a city with more historic LGBT sites than San Francisco.
 The Castro District alone has dozens of historic things to do and see for the history-minded traveler.
-After visiting the area, I wanted to get a full list with some of the Castro’s most important gay landmarks.
-Best of all, you can see everything on this list with a couple hours of time in a few city blocks.
+After visiting the area, I wanted to get a full list with some of the Castro’s most prominent gay landmarks.
+Best of all, you can see everything on this list with a couple of hours in a few city blocks.

 1. Harvey Milk’s Home

 In 1972, Harvey Milk moved to San Francisco’s Castro District, a 42-year-old, unemployed, Vietnam veteran.
 Five years later he was the first openly gay man to win an election* in U.S. history.
 Later that year, a political opponent entered San Francisco City Hall and shot Milk five times.
 Dan White was found guilty of voluntary manslaughter, the lightest possible conviction, and served five years in prison.
 An outraged Castro community engaged in massive, destructive protests, the most consequential since New York City’s Stonewall Riots a few years prior.

 Milk was posthumously awarded the Presidential Medal of Freedom in 2009, the highest honor a US citizen can receive.
 He is an enormous figure in the Castro area and around the world.
 His home, business and campaign headquarters still stand today, now housing a Human Rights Campaign store.
 Next to a second-floor window is a portrait of Harvey Milk, along with one of his more famous campaign quotes.
 At the time of this writing, the biopic Milk is on Netflix – it’s worth a watch.